DMBerlin/DMBerlin/README.md

 ### Hi there, I'm Daniel 👋

 - 🔭 Back-end developer
-- 🌱 Always improving and trying.
-You can´t be affraid to fail
+- 🌱 Always improving and learning
 - 📫 How to reach me: contato@danielmarinho.dev
 - 😄 Pronouns: he/him